iopipe/iopipe-java/README.md

 # Configuration

 IOpipe may be configured using system properties and/or environment variables.
-Note that on AWS Lambda configuration must be done using environ,ent variables.
+Note that on AWS Lambda, environment variables must be used.
 If you do specify system properties then they will take precedence before environment variables.